vmware-archive/vmware-vcenter/docs/vc_vm_register_readme.md

 # Access Mechanism
 # --------------------------------------------------------------------------

-VMware/VCenter module uses the vCentre Ruby SDK (rbvmomi Version 1.6.0) to interact with vCenter.
+The VMware/VCenter module uses the vCentre Ruby SDK (rbvmomi Version 1.6.0) to interact with the vCenter.

 # --------------------------------------------------------------------------
 #  Supported Functionality